+Instructions for Employee

-- Box 1.
-Enter this amount on the wages line of your tax return. - Box 2.
-Enter this amount on the federal income tax withheld line of your tax return. - Box 5.
+$\boldsymbol{\mathsf{Box}}\,\boldsymbol{\mathsf{1}}.$ Enter this amount on the wages line of your tax return.

+Box 2.
+Enter this amount on the federal income tax withheld line of your tax return.

+Box 5.
 You may be required to report this amount on Form 8959, Additional Medicare Tax.
+See the Form 1040 instructions to determine if you are required to complete Form 8959.

+Box 6.
+This amount includes the 1.45% Medicare Tax withheld on all Medicare wages and tips shown in box 5, as well as the 0.9% Additional Medicare Tax on any of those Medicare wages and tips above \$200,000.

+Box 8.
+This amount is not included in box 1, 3, 5, or 7.
+For information on how to report tips on your tax return, see the Form 1040 Instructions.

+You must file Form 4137, Social Security and Medicare Tax on Unreported Tip Income, with your income tax return to report at least the allocated tip amount unless you can prove with adequate records that you received a smaller amount.
+If you have records that show the actual amount of tips you received, report that amount even if it is more or less than the allocated tips.
+Use Form 4137 to figure the social security and Medicare tax owed on tips you didn't report to your employer.
+Enter this amount on the wages line of your tax return.
+By filing Form 4137, your social security tips will be credited to your social security record (used to figure your benefits).

-See the Form 1040 instructions to determine if you are required to complete form 8959. - Box 6.
-This amount includes the 1.45% Medicare Tax withheld on all Medicare wages and tips shown in Box 5, as well as the 0.9% Additional Medicare Tax on any of those Medicare wages and tips above \$200,000. - Box 8.
-This amount is not included in boxes 1, 3, 5, or 7.
-For information on how to report tips on your tax return, see your Form 1040 instructions. - Box 10.
-This amount includes the total dependent care benefits that your employer paid to you or incurred on your behalf (including amounts from a section 125 (cafeteria) plan).
-Any amount over \$5,000 is also included in box 1.
-Complete Form 2441, Child and Dependent Care Expenses, to compute any taxable and nontaxable amounts. - Box 11.
-This amount is (a) reported in box 1 if it is a distribution made to you from a nonqualified deferred compensation or nongovernmental section 457(b) plan or (b) included in box 3 and/or 5 if it is a prior year deferral under a nonqualified or section 457(b) plan that became taxable for social security and Medicare taxes this year because there is no longer a substantial risk of forfeiture of your right to the deferred amount.
-This box should not be used if you had a deferral and a distribution in the same calendar year.
-If you made a deferral and received a distribution in the same calendar year, and you are or will be age 62 by the end of the calendar year, your employer should file Form SSA-131, Employer Report of Special Wage Payments, with the Social Security Administration and give you a copy. - Box 12.
+Box 10.
+This amount includes the total dependent care benefits that your employer paid to you or incurred on your behalf (including a mounts from a section 125 (cafeteria) plan).
+Any amount over your employer's plan limit is also included in box 1.
+See Form 2441.

+Box 11.
+This amount is (a) reported in box 1 if it is a distribution made to you from a nonqualified deferred compensation or nongovernmental section 457(b) plan, or (b) included in box 3 and/or box 5 if it is a prior year deferral under a nonqualified or section 457(b) plan that became taxable for social security and Medicare taxes this year because there is no longer a substantial risk of forfeiture of your right to the deferred amount.
+This box shouldn't be used if you had a deferral and a distribution in the same calendar year.
+If you made a deferral and received a distribution in the same calendar year, and you are or will be age 62 by the end of the calendar year, your employer should file Form SSA-131, Employer Report of Special Wage Payments, with the Social Security Administration and give you a copy.

+Box 12.
 The following list explains the codes shown in box 12.
 You may need this information to complete your tax return.
-Elective deferrals (codes D, E, F, and S) and designated Roth contributions (codes AA, BB, and EE) under all plans are generally limited to a total of \$19,000 (\$13,000 if you only have SIMPLE plans; \$22,000 for section 403(b) plans if you qualify for the 15-year rule explained in Pub.
+Elective deferrals (codes D, E, F, and S) and designated Roth contributions (codes AA, BB, and EE) under all plans are generally limited to a total of \$22,500 (\$15,500 if you only have SIMPLE plans; \$25,500 for section 403(b) plans if you qualify for the 15-year rule explained in Pub.
 571).
-Deferrals under code G are limited to \$19,000.
+Deferrals under code G are limited to \$22,500.
 Deferrals under code H are limited to \$7,000.